-The rise of fast fashion over the past thirty years has dramatically changed the way we think about clothing.
-We tend to shop on impulse – with no investment or connection – and simply throw a piece away or donate it after only an average of seven wears.
+The rise of fast fashion over the past thirty years has dramatically changed how we think about clothing.
+We tend to shop on impulse – with no investment or connection – and throw a piece away or donate it after only an average of seven wears.

-A nice dress with a bright, trendy print, ethically manufactured with responsible fabrics by garment professionals that were valued & respected for their work is going to cost at least $100 (this is an average, not a static, price point).
+A lovely dress with a bright, trendy print, ethically manufactured with responsible fabrics by garment professionals that were valued & respected for their work, will cost at least $100 (this is an average, not a fixed, price point).

 And, honestly, it should cost more.
-Most of us don’t realize just how environmentally and labor intensive it is to produce a single garment.
+Most of us don’t realize how environmentally and labor-intensive it is to produce a single garment.

-And, that’s on purpose.
-The less we know, the better, for ultra fast fashion retailers that, over the course of thirty years, have led us to believe that clothing should be cheap & disposable.
+And that’s on purpose.
+The less we know, the better, for ultra-fast fashion retailers that have led us to believe that clothing should be cheap & disposable.

-So, sustainable / ethical / conscious fashion brands entered the chat, and their entire business model is rooted in people & planet vs. profits.
+So, sustainable, ethical, and/or conscious fashion brands entered the chat.
+Their entire business model is rooted in people & planet vs. profits.
 Great, right?

-Now, with this disparity in pricing & quality between fast & slow fashion, there are valid arguments around classism within the sustainable fashion space.
+With this disparity in pricing & quality between fast & slow fashion, there are valid arguments concerning classism within the sustainable fashion industry.

-Being expensive isn't necessarily a bad thing.
+Being expensive is a good thing.
 Again, now hear us out.

-When something is more expensive you, naturally, must pause & consider if you’re prepared to invest in that item financially & emotionally – and that is the mindset shift we need in order to reduce our consumption habits.
+When something is more expensive, you, naturally, must pause & consider if you’re prepared to invest in that item financially & emotionally – and that is the mindset shift we need to reduce our consumption habits.

-Most of us can’t even consider dropping $100, let alone on a whim, BUT it is here in this moment where our brain is processing the price that we ask ourselves the questions that we should ALWAYS ask when shopping, even if the item is $15:
+Most of us cannot ever consider dropping $100, let alone on a whim.
+Still, it is here in this moment where our brain is processing the price that we ask ourselves the questions that we should ALWAYS ask when shopping, even if the item is $15:

 - Do I already own something similar?

 - Am I only buying because it is on sale / cheap?
-Or do I truly love it?
+Or do I genuinely love it?